trinodb/trino/presto-docs/src/main/sphinx/connector/iceberg.rst

 Iceberg is designed to improve on the known scalability limitations of Hive, which stores table metadata in a metastore that is backed by a relational database such as MySQL.
 It tracks partition locations in the metastore, but not individual data files.
-Presto queries using the :doc:`/connector/hive` must first call the metastore to get partition locations, then call the underlying filesystem to list all data files inside each partition, and then read metadata from each data file.
+Trino queries using the :doc:`/connector/hive` must first call the metastore to get partition locations, then call the underlying filesystem to list all data files inside each partition, and then read metadata from each data file.